dof-studio/CryptoMessager/README.md

 # 00. Special Notification
 This software is licensed under the `Apache License, Version 2.0 with Non-Military Use Restriction` since version 0.0.1.3.

+In short, except MILITARY RELATED USE, this software can be regarded as one under the standard `Apache 2.0` license.

 See the `LICENSE` file for details.

 # 01. Introduction
 This software `CryptoMessager` Version 0.0.1.3 (built 2024H4, stable version), with its GUI frontend `CryptoMessager_GUI` included, is a user-friendly toolkit for conducting encrypted communication and online meeting that are protected by DOF-Studio-developed, patented Hybrid-Minus Algorithm set.
 With automatic encryption and decryption mechanism enabled, you can communicate confidently with registered users on any insecure Internet platform - because a robust encryption system will always protect your privacy from ciphertext intrusion.